1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“By 1937 the best varieties of cereal crops had been produced
-by the standard genetical methods of mass selection and
-development of pure lines.
-At that time over 60 per cent of
-the land under cereal crops in our country was planted to
-those varietie”
-(Medvedev and Lerner, p.
-42)

 “inbreeding of cross-fertilizers—rejected and
 later prohibited by Lysenkoites—led to a revolution in the pro¬
 duction of corn, and increased yields through use of hybrids